EchterAlsFake/Porn_Fetch/README.md

 # Downloads:

-#### The releases are too big for GitHub and I only have 15GB of Google Drive Space.
-#### I don't want to create 20 new Google Accounts, so I decided to switch to
+###### The releases are too big for GitHub and I only have 15GB of Google Drive Space I don't want to create 20 new Google Accounts, so I decided to switch to
-#### torrenting instead of providing it via Google Drive.
-#### I know this is project is not very popular, but don't worry.
+###### torrenting instead of providing it via Google Drive.
+I know this is project is not very popular, but don't worry.
 I've setup
-#### my Laptop for Seeding the files 24/7 so you will always be able to get the
+###### my Laptop for Seeding the files 24/7 so you will always be able to get the files.
-#### files.
 You don't have to use a VPN or protect your IP, because as the license says:

 Everyone is able to publish and redistribute :)